thegworld/gtx-browser/content/browser/service_worker/README.md

 ### Mojo

-[Mojo](/mojo/README.md) is Chromium's IPC system and plays a important role in service worker architecture.
+[Mojo](/mojo/README.md) is GTx Browser's IPC system and plays a important role in service worker architecture.
 This section describes the main Mojo interfaces for service workers, and which message pipes they are on.